qke1324/KeepMany/README.md

 # KeepMany
-Its project for my Capstone Design
+This project for my Capstone Design